ErwanBarbedor/PlumeScript/readme.md

 - Fixed an error occurring when calling a macro declaration, causing the parameters of the sub-macro to be taken into account as arguments to the parent macro.
 - `local foo` is not anymore a text block, but a variable declaration.

+#### Enhancement
+- New error message is case of missing parameter name in macro declaration.

 ### 0.27

 #### Changes